 In addition to the individual entries, the Global Overview succinctly explains the month’s arrows and alerts.
 The Conflict in Focus feature draws attention to a situation of particular importance to help support early policy interventions.
 The interactive map helps users navigate quickly to the conflict situations they follow, and the searchable database offers access to all entries dating back to September 2003 – a unique source of information on the world’s conflicts and crises.
 You can use all elements of the CrisisWatch tool on your desktop, tablet or smartphone.

 CrisisWatch is widely used by staff in governments, multilateral organisations, NGOs and in the private sector, as well as journalists and academics, seeking up-to-date information on the world’s crises and conflicts; month-to-month assessments of which situations are deteriorating and improving; and opportunities for early warning and early action.

 Subscribe to receive monthly e-mail alerts as soon as CrisisWatch is updated.

 Behind the scenes

-CrisisWatch is produced by a team of researchers in Brussels based on information and analysis from our staff in the field, who also carefully review their country entries.
-In addition to the some 70 conflicts, crises and vulnerable countries we report on regularly, we monitor over 30 additional countries and publish entries on them if the month’s developments indicate a drift towards violence or instability.
+CrisisWatch is produced by a team of researchers in Brussels based on information and analysis from our staff in the field, who also carefully review their respective entries.
+In addition to the 70+ conflicts, crises and vulnerable countries we report on regularly, we monitor over 50 additional situations and publish entries on them if the month’s developments indicate a drift towards violence or instability.

 For more information, please write to email@example.com.